vyskoczilova/woocommerce-payforpayment-old/README.txt

 == Changelog ==

+= 1.1.0 =
+- Added option to include shipping cost in fee calculation
+- Fixed issue where malformed amounts where sent to external payment services in WC 2.1.6

 = 1.0.2 =
 - Fixed an issue where Pay4Pay options did not show up after saving checkout settings in WC 2.1.0
 - Updated turkish translation ([Thanks a lot!](https://www.transifex.com/accounts/profile/TRFlavourart/))